kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 ## Reference

 This guide demonstrates how [API Gateway](/components/api-gateway) works in Kyma.
-It exposes your Service under secured or unsecured endpoints for external Services to communicate with it.
+It exposes your Service on secured or unsecured endpoints for external Services to communicate with it.

 ## Steps

 ### Expose the Service

-Create an APIRule CR which exposes the Kubernetes Service of the microservice under an unsecured endpoint (**handler** set to `noop`) and accepts the `GET` and `POST` methods.
+Create an APIRule CR which exposes the Kubernetes Service of the microservice on an unsecured endpoint (**handler** set to `noop`) and accepts the `GET` and `POST` methods.

 >**TIP:** **noop** stands for "no operation" and means access without any token.
 If you want a more secure option, see the [tutorial on how to secure your Service](/components/api-gateway/#tutorials-expose-and-secure-a-service).